To access Updates from the State Officials' Coordinator, to go to "From the Stand."

 - OHSBVA Techniques details techniques that OHSBVA believes have value and have proven successful and are considered professional in other rule sets.

-- Signaling Player Numbers for OHSBVA Matches is a chart showing how each number should be signaled.
+- Player Number Signaling Chart is a chart showing how each number should be signaled.

-- How to Signal Player Numbers for OHSBVA Matches shows the justification for the Signaling Player Numbers chart and provides additional details.
+- Guide to Signaling of Player Numbers shows the justification for the Signaling Player Numbers chart and provides additional details.

-- Scorer Sample Set walks the official scorer through a sample set, showing all the appropriate markings on the scoresheet that match set action.
+- Scorer Sample Set walks the official scorer through a sample set, showing all the appropriate markings on the scoresheet that match on-court action during each set.

 - Scorer Guidelines is a simple 2-page summary of official scorer responsibilities and offers a great approach for ensuring scorers understand their duties and the partnering relationship with the libero tracker.